withgemini/getCleanDataFinal/CodeBook.md

 1. The columns with only means for each variable were identified and a subset of allData was created
 2. Using melt function from reshape2 package the tidyMelt was created
 3. Using dcast function, the data were organized in a more cohesive manner  with the average of each variable for each activity and each subject
+4. write.table function was used to create tidyData.txt